Ranges of Extremal Processes and Heavy-Tailed Random Walks in Spaces of Growing Dimension: Extremal processes and random walks of growing dimension

+In the following we call $\nu$ the \emph{tail measure} of $\chi^{(d)}$.
+If $\nu$ is supported by finite counting measures, it is called regular; otherwise, singular.
+If the dimension $d$ is fixed, condition \eqref{eq:nu} becomes the regular variation property of $\chi^{(d)}$.
+With varying $d$, \eqref{eq:nu} is a kind of regular variation property formulated for a triangular array scheme, see \cite[Remark~3.19]{bmm25}.
+Unlike the case of a fixed dimension, where it is possible to infer from \eqref{eq:nu} that $\nu$ is homogeneous, such a conclusion does not follow in our setting, since $\chi^{(d)}$ changes with $d$.
+Note that for \eqref{eq:nu} to hold, a particular growth regime of $d(n)$ in relation to $n$ may be necessary.
+By \cite[Theorem~16.23]{MR1422917}, \eqref{eq:levy-integral} holds if $a_n^{-1}(\|\chi_1^{(d)}\|_p^p+\cdots+\|\chi_n^{(d)}\|_p^p)$ converges in distribution to a nontrivial random variable.

-Note that maxima and sums of random vectors cannot be directly related to operations on counting measures, because the order of components of a random vector is lost when passing to the corresponding counting measure.
+Note that maxima and sums of random vectors cannot be directly related to operations on counting measures, because the order of components of a random vector is lost when passing to the corresponding counting measure using \eqref{eq:chi}.
 Therefore, it is not possible to directly apply \eqref{eq:nu} in order to obtain a limit theorem for the partial maxima or the sums of random vectors.

-Fortunately, the $\ell_p$-norm of consecutive maxima (or sums) of random vectors can be approximated by maxima (or sums) of the norms of the involved vectors if pairwise minima of these random vectors are negligible, meaning that the large components of $X_i^{(d)}$ do not overlap asymptotically for different values of $i$.
+Fortunately, the $\ell_p$-norm of consecutive maxima (or sums) of random vectors can be approximated by maxima (or sums) of the norms of the involved vectors if pairwise minima of these random vectors are negligible, meaning that the large components of the independent random vectors $X_i^{(d)}$ and $X_j^{(d)}$ do not overlap asymptotically for $i\neq j$.
 This fact is a property of the sequence $a_n^{-1}(|X_1^{(d)}|\wedge |X_2^{(d)}|)$, $n\geq1$, obtained by taking the coordinatewise minima of the absolute values for two independent copies of $X^{(d)}$ and normalised by the same sequence $(a_n)_{n\in\N}$ as in \eqref{eq:nu}.
 This brings us to the following condition, which replaces the asymptotic orthogonality condition from \cite{MR4774174}.